 Trek is known for bikes that have good value to money, so this Marlin series model has some worthy components and does not make too many compromises.

 Trek Marlin 5 has the same Alpha Silver Aluminum frame seen on all bikes from this lineup.
-It is characterized by a versatile head tube angle of 69.5 degrees, which is a good compromise between steep and slack geometry.
+It is characterized by a versatile head tube angle of 69.5 degrees.
+That’s a good compromise between steep and slack geometry.
 That means this bike will perform well in most conditions, including climbing, descending, and cornering.

 Light, durable, and comfortable Alpha Silver Aluminum frame is Marlin 5’s biggest selling point, seen on other more expensive bikes from Trek’s MTB lineup.

 All cables are internally routed which makes them last longer and improves the overall appearance of the bike.
-Riders can mount the frame with a rear rack and a rear kickstand, which would make Marlin 5 ready for daily commutes as well.
+Riders can add a rear rack and a rear kickstand, which would make Marlin 5 ready for daily commutes as well.

 You can get Marlin 5 in four modern and attractive colors: Lithium Grey, Radioactive Red, Volt to Miami green fade, and Azure.
 They’re beautiful!

 Marlin 5 is equipped with a low-ranked SR Suntour XCE 28 fork with a coil spring.
 This fork is quite heavy but beginner riders without too much off-road experience will like it because it provides plenty of comfort.

 When it comes to adjustability, just the preload function is available, so you can dial the fork to your liking and ensure a more comfortable ride and better responsiveness.

 It’s important to note that the XS frame size comes with 80 mm of travel, whereas all other frame sizes have 100 mm of travel in the fork.

 The feature that will make all Marlin 5 owners happy is the hydraulic disc brakes.
 This is the biggest improvement compared to the cheaper Marlin 4 which comes with mechanical disc brakes.

 Hydraulic disc brakes present a major increase in stopping power and precision.
 They require less strength input from your fingers but offer more braking power output.

 Trek has gone a step further and equipped the 13.5″ & 15.5″ frame sizes with short-reach brake levers to accommodate short riders with smaller hands.